Jorge Soler Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.
+- The Tigers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.53 team ERA that ranks 22nd across all league pitching staffs.
+- The Tigers' 4.49 team ERA ranks 20th among all MLB pitching staffs.

-- Tigers pitchers combine to give up 125 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Tigers pitchers combine to allow 125 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

+- Skubal (1-1 with a 3.71 ERA and 23 strikeouts in 17 2/3 innings pitched) gets the start for the Tigers, his fifth of the season.

+- The lefty's last appearance came on Monday against the San Francisco Giants, when he threw five scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.